 Green Bay going up against Kansas City was quite a spectacle.
 It was AFL’s best team going up against the NFL’s best.
 Vince Lombardi’s Packers playing Hank Stram’s Chiefs.

 Redlands had a representative right in that package.
-It was none other than Weatherwax, known to his friends back in Redlands as “Waxie.”
+It was none other than Weatherwax, known back in Redlands as “Waxie.”

-Weatherwax, for his part, played plenty in during second half play in both games.
+Weatherwax, for his part, played plenty in during second half in both championship games.
 He was seen spelling starters Ron Kostelnik and Henry Jordan on a few plays in that first half of Super Bowl II.

-That particular game had been set up by that famous Ice Bowl game of 1967.
-That NFL Championship showdown came down to Bart Starr’s last-second quarterback sneak for a touchdown that beat Dallas Cowboys on Green Bay’s “frozen tundra.”
+That particular showdown had been set up by that famous Ice Bowl game of 1967.
+That NFL Championship showdown came down to Bart Starr’s last-second quarterback sneak for a touchdown that beat Dallas on Green Bay’s “frozen tundra.”

-That play hinged on blocks of Packers’ center Ken Bowman and guard Jerry Kramer, who blocked Cowboys’ defensive tackle Jethro Pugh.
+It’s so well-known these days that winning play hinged on blocks from Packers’ center Ken Bowman and guard Jerry Kramer, who blocked Cowboys’ defensive tackle Jethro Pugh.
 That play, that win ultimately led Green Bay into its second NFL-AFL championship, now dubbed a Super Bowl, this one against Oakland in Miami.

 Pugh, incidentally, was picked in that 1966 NFL draft five players ahead of Weatherwax in the 11th round.

-Green Bay, of course, won both championship games.
+Green Bay, of course, won both “Super Bowl” games.
 The Packers, thus, set NFL history in virtual stone.

 “That second Super Bowl was Lombardi’s last game,” Weatherwax told me several years later.
-“You should’ve heard the guys before the game, Kramer in particular.
+“You should’ve heard the guys before that game, Kramer in particular.
 ‘Let’s win it for the old man.’
 That’s what he was saying.
 Looking back, you couldn’t do anything but think that was special.”

 AFL, NFL TACTICS LED TO MERGER